istio/istio.io/content/en/docs/reference/config/security/normalization/index.md

 test: n/a
 ---

 This page describes all the supported normalizations in the authorization policy.
-The normalized request will be used for the evaluation of authorization policy.
+The normalized request will be used for both the evaluation of authorization policies and the request that is ultimately sent to the backend server.

-For more information, refer to the [authorization normalization best practices](/docs/ops/best-practices/security/#customize-your-system-on-path-normalization).
+For more information, please refer to [authorization normalization best practices](/docs/ops/best-practices/security/#customize-your-system-on-path-normalization).

 ## Path Related